jpchawanda1/ETL_Midterm_Justice_444/README.md

 4. **Check the `transformed/` folder** for output CSVs and the `loaded/` folder for the SQLite database.
 5. **Preview results** in the notebook output or by querying the SQLite database directly.

 ## 5. Screenshot of Data Preview
 Below is a sample preview of the `full_data` table after loading into SQLite:

+## 6. Visualizations

+This project provides visualizations to analyze the transformed sales data, using data loaded directly from the SQLite database (`loaded/etl_results.db`).

+### Included Visualizations

+- **Product Comparison**
+  - Grouped bar chart and dual-axis plot showing the number of items sold and total revenue per product in 2024.

+- **Calendar Heatmap**
+  - Displays daily transaction counts for each month in 2024, with integer annotations, up to the latest available date in the data.

+All transaction counts in the visualizations are shown as integers.
+The visualizations are implemented in the `etl_visualization.ipynb` notebook and are designed to be robust and up-to-date.

 # ETL_Midterm_Justice_444
 This project demonstrates Full Extraction and Incremental Extraction concepts in ETL (Extract, Transform, Load) processes using Python and pandas.
 Implemented as a Jupyter Notebook.